gabe-kai/EarthRing/docs/07-streaming-system.md

    - Returns chunks with compressed ring floor geometry and station flares (variable-width chunks)
    - Ring floor geometry is visible in client (gray rectangular planes with variable width)
    - Client automatically decompresses geometry on receipt (<3ms per chunk)
 - Client seam handling: the web client dynamically shifts entire chunk meshes by integer multiples of the ring circumference so that only the copy closest to the camera is rendered.
 This ensures chunk `263999` sits perfectly beside chunk `0` with no overlapping geometry or visible gaps when the camera crosses the wrap point.
+The wrapping calculation uses the raw (unwrapped) camera position from the Three.js camera directly, not the wrapped position from `getEarthRingPosition()`, to ensure correct chunk positioning when the camera is at negative positions or positions beyond the ring circumference.

 #### Chunk Storage ✅ **IMPLEMENTED**